Joe-Collins-1986/travel-app/README.md

    * As a user I can register an account so that I can log in with my password.
    * As a user I can login in and out of my account so that I can use the site.
    * As a user I can reset my password so that I can still use the site if I have forgotten it or if it needs changing due to a security breach.
-   * As a Site Owner I can host the site on a cloud platform so that it can accessed by user be scaled up as appropriate.
+   * As a Site Owner I can host the site on a cloud platform so that it can be accessed by user be scaled up as appropriate.
    ---
    </details>